 Amanda Johnson Beneath the Surface (acousmatic work with film)

 Jason Alder (contrabass clarinet)

 Oǧuz Büyükberber (contrabass clarinet, moduler synth, art & video):

 This concert showcases music for low instruments – double bass and contrabass clarinet – and a composer’s audio-visual response to changes in the Nottinghamshire mining landscape.

 It kicks off with Hard Knocks for acoustic double bass with electronic effects pedals, the result of a collaboration between composer Elizabeth Kelly and bassist/music technologist Simon Paterson, colleagues in the University of Nottingham Department of Music.

 Next, Sheffield-based composer Amanda Johnson explores changes in the mining landscape of the East Midlands in an installation piece that includes phrases of 'Pit Talk', the endangered language of Nottinghamshire miners.

-The final set features contrabass clarinetist Jason Adler in three works which explore different approaches to combining the unique low instrument with electronics.
+The final set features contrabass clarinetist Jason Alder in three works which explore different approaches to combining the unique low instrument with electronics.

 PART OF NottNOISE NEW MUSIC MARATHON.

 To see full line up, please visit the main festival page